lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 end
 ```

-The early return avoids unnecessary operate when the requested state already matches the current state.
+The early return avoids unnecessary work when the requested state already matches the current state.

 This pattern is especially important for: